What Is An Expungement And What Does It Do?

 May 05th, 2019 | by Scott C. Thomas, Orange County Criminal Law Attorney

 Given the economy and today’s job market, more and more people are trying to clean up their criminal records so they can remain competitive, or at the very least, have a shot at landing a job.
 Heck, even landlords are utilizing background checks to select tenants in today’s crazy rental market.
+So, what is an expungement & what does it do?

 I am often asked if there is any way to “seal” a California conviction and, unfortunately, the short answer is no. However, do not despair as a dismissal under Penal Code §1203.4, often erroneously referred to as an “expungement,” is the next best thing, and, under California law, is the most effective vehicle for “cleaning up” one’s record.